What Is Predictive Maintenance? (Types, Examples & Benefits)

 Moreover, many businesses suffer from unexpected downtime due to equipment malfunctions each year.
 It’s not so much a question of if as it is when.
 Even worse (depending on the scale of your business), one hour of downtime can cost anywhere between $108,000 to $2.3 million, with the average amount of downtime lasting around 4 hours.
 Poof — a million bucks, lost.
 Sounds like a nightmare, right?

-These are only a few maintenance KPIs that reveal just how valuable a predictive maintenance program is, should the installation costs cover the approximate expenses of your broken machinery.
-Predictive maintenance helps you plan for, and avoid, malfunctioning machinery that needs to be inspected or updated, so you can avoid downtime altogether.
+These are only a few key performance indicators (KPIs) that reveal just how valuable a predictive maintenance program is, should the installation costs cover the approximate expenses of your broken machinery.
+Predictive maintenance helps you plan for (and avoid) malfunctioning machinery, so you can avoid downtime altogether.

 Examples of Predictive Maintenance

-Predictive maintenance may seem like an abstract concept to some, so let’s break down a few examples of how this strategy works in a variety of settings:
+Predictive maintenance may seem like an abstract concept to some, so let’s break down a few use cases of how this strategy works in a variety of settings:

 Refrigeration Sensor